harvard-cns/cs145-20-project4/README.md

 * Learn to use the monitoring tools and analyze monitoring data on Mininet and P4.
 These tools will be useful debugging tools for your future projects.
 * Run monitoring tools
-	- Getting bandwidth information through pcap traces.
-Learn to use tcpdump to collect and analyze pcap traces.
-Understand the overhead associated with getting the pcap traces.
-	- Getting flow size distribution from pcap logs.
 	- Getting latency from applications.
+	- Getting flow size distribution through tcpdump.
+	- Getting traffic rate information through tcpdump.
 	- Getting queue length through P4 registers.
 Understand the overhead associated with getting the registers.
+	- Implement the counting bloom filter algorithm in P4.
 * Analyze the monitoring data
 	- Why do we get high queue length at times?